Genez-io/genezio-documentation/docs/features/cron-jobs.md

 ### Remote

-Deploying your project will sync all the cron jobs present in the `genezio.yaml` file.

 :::warning
 Deploying your project will **sync** the state of the crons with what is in the `genezio.yaml` file.
 This means that if you delete a cron job from the file and deploy the project, it will be deleted from the cloud as well.
 Before deploying, make sure that the state provided in the `genezio.yaml` file is your desired output state after deployment.
 :::